tatzil16/fake-news-classifier/README.md

 # CMSC472 Final Project: FULL_CAPACITY_MODEL_BERT

-This repository contains the final project for CMSC472, which investigates BERT-based models for emotion classification in text.
-The project explores various preprocessing techniques, model fine-tuning strategies, and performance evaluations using a dataset of emotion-labeled text entries.
+This repository contains the final project for CMSC472, which investigates BERT-based models for fake news classification.
+The project explores various preprocessing techniques, model fine-tuning strategies, and performance evaluations using a dataset of news entries.

 ## 📂 Files